Government of Kerala

-The Government of Kerala (abbreviated as GoK), also known as the Kerala Government, is the administrative body responsible for governing the Indian state of Kerala.
+The Government of Kerala (abbreviated as GoK) (Note: also known as the Government of Keralam, State Government of Kerala, or locally as the Kerala Government) is the administrative body responsible for governing the Indian state of Kerala.
 The government is led by a chief minister, who selects all the other ministers.

-The chief minister and their most senior ministers belong to the supreme decision-making committee, known as the cabinet.
+The Kerala Council of Ministers, also known as the State Cabinet, is the highest executive decision-making body of the Government of Kerala.
+The Council of Ministers is collectively responsible to the Kerala Legislative Assembly.

 Ministers of the Kerala government are responsible to the Kerala Legislative Assembly; they make statements in the assembly and take questions from members of the assembly.
 The government is dependent on Kerala Legislative Assembly to make primary legislation.
 Legislative assembly elections are held every five years to elect a new assembly, unless there is a successful vote of no confidence in the government or a two-thirds vote for a snap election in the assembly, in which case an election may be held sooner.
 After an election, the governor selects as chief minister the leader of the party most likely to command the confidence of the assembly, usually by possessing a majority of MLAs.

 Under the Indian constitution, executive authority lies with the governor, although this authority is exercised only by, or on the advice of, the chief minister and the cabinet.
 In most cases, the cabinet members exercise power directly as leaders of the government departments, though some cabinet positions are sinecures to a greater or lesser degree.